treyd-io/blog-kustomize-krm-function-demo/README.md

 ## How to write a KRM function?

-You can write it in any language really, as long as it handles the input & output according the the KRM spec.
-Kustomize provides a set of go libraries through the `kyaml` package, that also includes a bunch of helper functions that are useful for manipulation kubernetes manififests, so I'll be using that.
+You can write it in any language really, as long as it handles the input & output according to the KRM spec.
+Kustomize provides a set of go libraries through the `kyaml` package, which also includes a bunch of helper functions that are useful for manipulation kubernetes manifests, so I'll be using that.

 You can find the documentation for it here: https://pkg.go.dev/sigs.k8s.io/kustomize/kyaml/fn/framework

-Plus golang is a bit the defactor language for platform tooling these days, so might as well stick to that!
+Plus golang is a bit the de-facto language for platform tooling these days, so might as well stick to that!

-So let's start by creating a new go project, and importing some libraries, and setup the boilerplate for a no-op transformer:
+So let's start by creating a new go project, importing some libraries, and setting up the boilerplate for a no-op transformer:

 ```sh
 go mod init tooling.devops.io/krm-fn-inject-cloud-sql-proxy